 Contingencies and earnest money

 “This earnest money is held in escrow by a third party,” Noker says.
 “If the buyer defaults on the terms of the real estate contract, the seller gets to keep the earnest money, but if the buyer puts certain contingencies in the contract that allows them to terminate the contract legally, the buyer can have their earnest money refunded to them.
-In this way, contingencies serve as the emergency escape hatch for buyers.”
+In this way, contingencies serve as an emergency escape hatch for buyers.”

 Del Rio advises making the sale contingent on homeowners insurance, even if your lender doesn’t require it.
 Homebuyers who need to sell their existing home first before buying a new one should also protect themselves with a sale contingency, he suggests: “This helps relieve some of the stress that Realtors, attorneys and lenders may have in anticipation of the deal.”

 Additionally, don’t skimp on adding a title contingency.
 You want to make sure the home you’re buying doesn’t have any liens on it and is being sold by the property’s rightful owner.
 “This ensures that you’re going to purchase a property that has marketable title without defects that can come back to haunt you,” says Popowitz.

 Sellers should also be careful not to negatively affect their bargaining position.
 “Often, sellers are so caught up in the joy of selling their home that they tend to shortchange themselves, which can happen if they choose to add contingencies to the contract,” says Del Rio.
 “I recommend that sellers include language to make the contract ‘as-is’ in nature, which allows the seller to wipe their hands clean and deny any proposals for repairs or closing credit once the closing date arrives.”

 Find a trusted agent